 Where can I learn about financial aid or scholarships?

 Tuition and Financial Aid page for more information on aid and funding.

 - PhD applicants seeking admission to the fall quarter are eligible for CDM-based funding consideration.
 CDM-based funding consideration does not take place for applicants applying for the winter quarter.
 Learn more about

 When and where are graduate courses offered?

-Graduate courses are typically offered on our Loop campus from 5:45-9:00 pm, Monday through Thursday.
+Graduate courses are typically offered on our Loop campus from 5:45 pm to 9:00 pm, Monday through Thursday.
 Several courses can also be taken online.

-Most but not all of the required MA Animation courses are scheduled at night, and elective courses are offered both at night and during the day, with some electives are only offered during the day.
+Most, but not all, of the required MA Animation courses are scheduled at night, and elective courses are offered both at night and during the day, with some electives only offered during the day.